joeammond/HHC-2021-writeup/docs/rce.md

 ```

 The code starts by checking whether there are parameters passed in the HTTP GET request.
-If there are, a check is run to validate that the `inputName` parameter only contains
+Next, a check of the  `inputName` parameter performed to ensure it only contains
 upper and lower case ASCII letters, or digits.
 If it doesn't, the program terminates.
 This
 check is important, as the `inputName` field is later used as the output file for the
 LFI/SSRF.
 This filter reduces the likelyhood that an attacker can manipulate the filename